Angels put Yankees' celebration on hold | Devdiscourse

-Michael Hermosillo scored the tiebreaking run on a throwing error by reliever Adam Ottavino in the sixth inning, and the visiting Los Angeles Angels prevented the New York Yankees from clinching the American League East for the time being with a 3-2 victory Wednesday night.
+Michael Hermosillo scored the tiebreaking run on a throwing error by reliever Adam Ottavino in the sixth inning, and the visiting Los Angeles Angels prevented the New York Yankees from clinching the American League East with a 3-2 victory Wednesday night.
 The Yankees (99-54) needed a win or a loss by Tampa Bay to clinch their first division title since 2012.
-The Rays were visiting the Los Angeles Dodgers in a game that started 90 minutes after the first pitch in New York.
+Later Wednesday, the visiting Rays beat the Los Angeles Dodgers 8-7 to keep the AL East race alive for at least one more day.

 Pujols and Kevan Smith had RBI singles off CC Sabathia in the third as the Angels (69-83) won for only the 15th time in their past 49 games.
 Aaron Judge hit a two-run homer for the Yankees, who saw Giancarlo Stanton return from his second lengthy injured-list stint and Sabathia make his final regular-season home start.